gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

 ### Existential Crisis

 Quizzing is now facing an existential crisis.
-Many Quizzing districts are at the brink of collapse.
-If radical change doesn’t happen, I predict we’ll see between a third to half of the current Quizzing districts collapse over the next 5 years.
+Many Quizzing regions are at the brink of collapse.
+If radical change doesn’t happen, I predict we’ll see between a third to half of the current Quizzing regions collapse over the next 5 years.
 PNW Quizzing has not been immune to this universal decline.
-We’re surprisingly healthy relative to most other districts, but we too will also collapse if we don’t radically change.
+We’re surprisingly healthy relative to most other regions, but we too will also collapse if we don’t radically change.
 The math is inescapable.
 Doing what we’ve been doing the past 20 years will not lead to growth.

 So why is the Second Age of Quizzing in decline and nearing an inevitable death?